-- IBM’s flat line reflects their maximum offer of 100GB of storage in their base pricing.
-As their overall price increased for instances with higher compute and memory, there was no corresponding increase in disk space.
+- IBM’s flat line reflects their maximum offer of 25GB of storage in their base pricing.
+As their overall price increases for instances with higher compute and memory, there is no corresponding increase in disk space.

 - Several providers do not include local storage in their base offering.
-Google and Alibaba require separate storage in their base pricing and thus are omitted from this chart.
-Oracle offers 1 PB of remote block storage with their offerings, which we excluded because that is a distinct and separate product line for most providers.
+Alibaba, Google and Oracle require separate storage in their base pricing and thus are omitted from this chart.

-Competition between providers historically has not particularly differentiated in the context of memory per dollar, but Oracle is pricing more aggressively on this front.
+In the context of memory per dollar, competition among providers historically has not particularly differentiated.
+However, Oracle is pricing more aggressively on this front.
 In offering more memory per dollar across all of their instances, Oracle differentiates their offering from the competition on this metric.
 The other providers are competitively grouped, with varying rank order amongst the providers across their various instances.

-According to Oracle’s public documentation, 1 of their OCPUs is equivalent to 2 vCPUs and on that basis Oracle remains a pricing leader for compute, offering the highest amount of vCPU compute capacity per dollar spent.
+According to Oracle’s public documentation, 1 OCPU is equivalent to 2 vCPUs, and on that basis Oracle remains a pricing leader for compute, offering the highest amount of vCPU compute capacity per dollar spent.
 Other providers are clustered with no clear competitive standouts.
 This grouping continues to indicate that fewer providers are choosing to differentiate based on the pricing of their compute units.

 IaaS Price History

-When we began tracking infrastructure pricing, available compute shapes commonly topped out at 16 virtual cores; now it’s common to see 32 or 48 vCPU (and sometimes even 96, as noted above).
-Historically we’ve attempted base the analysis on services that have been offered from the initial snapshot moving forward so as to be as consistent as possible.
+When we began tracking infrastructure pricing, available compute shapes commonly topped out at 16 virtual cores; now it’s common to see 32 and 48 vCPU (and sometimes more, as noted above).
+Historically we’ve attempted to base the analysis on services that have been offered from the initial snapshot moving forward so as to be as consistent as possible.
 When the goal is to compare how providers are competing on price, it’s beneficial to control for changes to instance sizes to help isolate trends in price changes.
-Our pricing trend snapshots thus controls for larger instances, in this case defined as those that are greater than 16 vCPU.
+Our pricing trend snapshot thus controls for larger instances, in this case defined as those that are greater than 16 vCPU.

 The vendor notes above and in the footnotes 1 provide additional context, but at a high level: